xw2519/HLP-Project-2022-Team-8/README-lg519.md

 ## Instructions

-* A link to the repo and branch must be on the `indiv` sheet of Tom Clarke's Team [google spreadsheet](https://docs.google.com/spreadsheets/d/1prQ5usnpu36FgtbsMO8j6_mwbdd34haSMOQKN2OkLBA/edit?usp=sharing)
 * The repo you use **must have your marker added as collaborator** (github login is on indiv assessment spreadsheet page)

 Keep the headings and **replace the admin section links and notes with correct ones**.
-* Link to the sourcefile your code is contained in (drawblock or symbol) with an absolute hyperlink to your repo and branch
-* Specify which code section and file you are doing as in my ppt (1,2,3), (buswire,symbol)

 * Add any changes to my section code allocations.
 This must be consistent with what has been recorded in your team's file in my Team contributions repo](https://github.com/tomcl/hlp22docs/blob/main/README.md)
 main branch ./TeamN.md (N = 1 - 9) file.
 The team contrib repo is as official record.
 This file will be